 In the Kurgan model, Anatolian was originally associated with the expansion of the Kurgan culture of the lower Volga and Kazakhstan into the Transcaucasian Copper Age culture ca. 2400-2300 BC[Gimbutas 1963].
 With time, the Maykop culture has been demonstrated to be much older than previously thought, coinciding with the Uruk expansion in Mesopotamia after about 3700 BC, and especially ca. 3350 BC[Anthony 2007].

-Even this new chronology does not fit well with the much older guesstimates attributed to the split from a common Indo-Hittite stem.
-Also, there is a strong genetic continuity in the Armenian highlands during the Neolithic and Chalcolithic, and partially also during the Bronze Age and the Iron Age[Lazaridis et al. 2016][Margaryan et al. 2017], explained by a history of genetic isolation from their surroundings[Haber et al. 2017].
+Even this new chronology does not fit well with the older guesstimates attributed to the split of Anatolian from a common Indo-Hittite stem.
+Also, there is a strong genetic continuity in the Armenian highlands during the Neolithic and Chalcolithic, and partially also during the Bronze Age and the Iron Age[Lazaridis et al. 2016][Margaryan et al. 2017], explained by a history of genetic isolation from their surroundings[Haber, Mezzavilla, Xue, et al. 2016].
 These data contradict an expansion of peoples from the steppe through the Caucasus.

-Anthony’s proposal of a western migration route of Anatolian-speaking peoples through the Balkans ca. 4200 BC[Anthony 2007][Anthony and Ringe 2015] is supported by the resurge of haplogroup R1b-M343 (potentially R1b1a1a2-M269 subclades) and the presence of steppe ancestry in the Balkans, although at a slightly earlier date, in the mid-fifth millennium[Mathieson et al. 2017].
+Anthony’s proposal of a western migration route of Anatolian-speaking peoples through the Balkans with the Suvorovo-Novodanilovka complex ca. 4200 BC[Anthony 2007][Anthony and Ringe 2015] is supported by the resurge of haplogroup R1b-M343 (potentially R1b1a1a2-M269 subclades) and the presence of steppe ancestry in samples of the North-West Pontic steppe and the Balkans – although they point to slightly earlier dates, during the mid-fifth millennium[Mathieson et al. 2017].

 Anatolian Middle Bronze Age migrations ca. 1900 BC saw the destruction of cities, from the Ezero culture in south-eastern Europe to north-west and north-central Anatolia[Mellaart 1958].
 Although traditionally associated with an east-west movement of peoples, it could well represent the opposite direction, thus including expanding Anatolian-speaking peoples through northern Anatolia, from the west to the central part.
 Samples from Bronze Age south-western Anatolia (ca. 2800-1800 BC) show the ‘eastern’ contribution of CHG, but lacking steppe-related EHG and WHG ancestry[Lazaridis et al. 2016].